Attention: ADAPTIVE ATHLETE REGISTRATION IS LIMITED!

 - Some hotels in Frederick offer full breakfast for Sunday morning; many offer complimentary breakfast items for guests.

 - Local food truck service will be available at the Saturday finish in Frederick.

-- Adaptive athletes are invited to reserve a Saturday evening dinner voucher in Frederick at The Beacon behind the Hampton Inn.
+- Adaptive athletes are invited to reserve a Saturday evening dinner voucher in Frederick at The Hilton Garden Inn.
 If you are unsure if you reserved, contact us.

 - There is a Sunday post-ride meal in Gettysburg at Brown’s Ranch with a variety of beers.
 All participating athletes and volunteers are invited to participate.